dabit3/building-a-subgraph-workshop/README.md

 ## Deploying the subgraph

 To deploy, we can run the `deploy` command using the Graph CLI.
-To deploy, you will first need to copy the __Access token__ for the Subgraph you created in the Graph console:
+To deploy, you will first need to copy the __Access token__ for the subgraph you created in the Graph console:

 ![Graph Console](accesstoken.png)